Europe-d/Europe-d/README.md

 I'm learning mobile app development at the institute "Syntax"

-but thankfully we're working on the app UI-UX design.
+but thankfully we're working on the mobile app developerin.

 my logo is "<font color="red">_ed_</font>" from :
  Europ<font color="red">_ed_</font>esign